 There are some very regimented and mathematical concepts, sure.
 But that’s theory.
 Ironically, it was the math and theory part that seemed to intrigue him the most.
 We then recorded a podcast where he critiqued his favorite songs.
 To this day he begs me to record another podcast and to listen to old records…and, of course, dance (what we like to call physical education).
 When we threw out the rulebook, we made learning fun again.
 By the end of it, we had learned far more, far faster, and were both far happier.
 Maybe rules were meant to be broken?

-The above is just one of many examples that illustrate how and why I have come to this COVID-induced crossroad: Should Max go back to public school in fall 2020?
+The above is just one of many examples that illustrate how and why I have come to this COVID-induced crossroad: Should Max go back to public school ?
 There, I said it.
 And it’s not an easy decision to make.
 Not because I haven’t become a true believer in home-based learning and education, but because I am a product of what can only be described as “the way it’s always been” thinking.
 Questions like, “Will Max have friends?” and “Can my spouse and I really provide the level of education Max needs?” and my personal favorite, “What will people think of ME if I decide to take Max out of public school?!”